gabfr/work-around-the-world/README.md

 | `expires_at` | `TIMESTAMP DEFAULT NULL` | When this job vacancy post will expire? |
 | `published_at` | `TIMESTAMP SORTKEY` | The date this job was posted. |

+## Future scenarios

+The developed ETL processes here consider the size of the datasets as it is.
+Altought if the data increased 100x the APIs sources won't be affected because they have fetching limitations and run daily (so we incrementally follow the data inrease).

+For our file datasets, the Dice.com should be divided to run yearly if it was updated as it is for the JSON Jobtechdev.se dataset.

+And at last, but not least, the choosen database (Redshift) can handle large amounts of read queries because it distributed our data and copies it across all nodes of the cluster to make it highly available.
+Maybe we will need to just increase the number of nodes, but this is done with a few clicks on the AWS dashboard.